spettersson/splunk4patientprivacy/data_guide.md

 The sourcetype applies [event timestamp assignment](https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkextractstimestamps) configurations which control how Splunk identifies, extracts, and assigns a timestamp to each individual events.

 A full list of configurations for event timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
-However, part of what is commonly referred to as the "Magic 8" configurations are `TIME_PREFIX`, `TIME_FORMAT`, and `MAX_TIMESTAMP_LOOKAHEAD`
+However, part of what is commonly referred to as the "Magic 8" configurations are:
+- `TIME_PREFIX` →
+- `TIME_FORMAT` →
+- `MAX_TIMESTAMP_LOOKAHEAD` →

 An example defined to handle unstructured single-line logs with timestamps in ISO 8601 format (including microseconds):
 ```ini